waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Start Anomaly:** Interacting with some trainers (Sailor Huey, Gentleman Alfred) displays the battle-starting dialogue, but then the game returns to the overworld without initiating combat.
 This has happened multiple times and seems to be a recurring issue.

 # Puzzle Solutions & Lessons
-- **Verify Position Post-Warp:** To combat hallucinations, I MUST verify my current map and coordinates in the Game State Information after every single map transition before planning my next action.
+- **VERIFY POSITION POST-WARP:** To combat hallucinations, I MUST verify my current map and coordinates in the Game State Information after every single map transition before planning my next action.
 - **Internal vs. External Puzzles:** If all internal paths in a puzzle area are exhaustively and methodically proven to be dead ends, the root hypothesis that a solution exists internally is false.
 I must pivot to an external search for a trigger or item much faster instead of getting stuck in a loop.
 - Youngster Joey on Route 30 called for a rematch.
 - **VERIFY ALL WARPS:** Before setting a navigation goal to a warp, I MUST first confirm its existence and coordinates in the `Game State Information -> Map Events -> Warps` list.
 My visual assessment or memory can be wrong.